Yashwant-KUMAR-SAHU/Project-1/readme.md

 HTML & CSS Project
-Recreating the UI of a Ecommerce Website.
+Recreating the UI  of a popular website using only HTML and CSS.